Kaori61/crime-data-analysis/README.md

 ## Dataset Content
-* Business Crime dataset is publically available data that can be downloaded from here [London Datastore](https://data.london.gov.uk/dataset/mps-business-crime-dashboard-data/)
+* London Business Crime dataset is publically available data that can be downloaded from here [London Datastore](https://data.london.gov.uk/dataset/mps-business-crime-dashboard-data/).
+The data contains a range of records of crimes such as date, borough, type of crime and more.
-*
-Describe your dataset.
-Choose a dataset of reasonable size to avoid exceeding the repository's maximum size of 100Gb.

 ## Business Requirements